ppy/osu-wiki/news/2025/2025-01-17-project-loved-january-2025.md

 It's a new year, so we're bringing in new faces to join us.
 Not one, or two, but nine new members have joined us for 2025!

-- In the metadata reviewers department, say hello to ::Antalf::{ user=8793773 }, [Luscent](https://osu.ppy.sh/users/2688581), and ::Monoseul::{ user=16010604 }!
+- In the metadata reviewers department, say hello to ::Antalf::{ user=8793773 }, ::Luscent::{ user=2688581 }, and ::Monoseul::{ user=16010604 }!
 They're here to make sure that it's never been easier to find your favourite maps.
-- Here to keep the writing in pristine condition, we have our new description reviewers ::ikin5050::{ user=4007649 }, [Molybdenum](https://osu.ppy.sh/users/14708449), and ::Tomy::{ user=14889628 }!
+- Here to keep the writing in pristine condition, we have our new description reviewers ::ikin5050::{ user=4007649 }, ::Molybdenum::{ user=14708449 }, and ::Tomy::{ user=14889628 }!
 - A fan of drums?
 Loved has got you covered.
-Please welcome our new osu!taiko captains ::\_gt::{ user=8301957 }, [K a y o k o](https://osu.ppy.sh/users/17664300), and ::nevqr::{ user=14269506 }!
+Please welcome our new osu!taiko captains ::\_gt::{ user=8301957 }, ::K a y o k o::{ user=17664300 }, and ::nevqr::{ user=14269506 }!
 We better call [Mocha](/wiki/Mascots#mocha) to make sure she's prepared.

 Something doesn't feel quite right actually, 9 is... not enough members!
 That's right, it's time for your chance to shine.
 The osu! captains are opening up applications for new members!
 If you have what it takes to show the world the best circles and sliders you know, click the banner below to apply!